maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 * All the prior functions are different but come from the same distribution whose covariance (dictated by the choice of kernel and its hyperparameters) controls the smoothness of the functions.
 * The prior is over the test points as it's the prior belief for functions before seeing any data.
 * Conditioning on data reduces the set of posterior samples to be close to the observed data.
 As we are observing noisy values of the function the samples will not pass exactly through these points but must come close.
 * The uncertainty bands are wide when we have little observed data - this makes sense.
-This is a function of the kernel hyperparameters and indicates our prior is perhaps too 'wiggly' for the true unknown function.
+This is a function of the kernel hyperparameters and indicates the prior is perhaps too 'wiggly' for the true unknown function.
 We briefly discuss how to set the kernel hyperparameters [here](kernel_hyper).

 ##### Python code